 Teaching Central America

-Therefore, Teaching for Change has launched a dedicated website to encourage and support teaching about Central America.
-We have collected lessons, booklists, biographies of noted historical figures, and readings for free use by classroom teachers.
+Teaching for Change offers a dedicated website to encourage and support teaching about Central America.
+We offer lessons, booklists, biographies of noted historical figures, and readings for free use by classroom teachers.